 Can Covid-19 Be Transmitted Through Airborne Spread?

-SUMMARY: Clearly it is possible to cough, sneeze, or even breathe, speak, sing, or sputter droplets into the air, and thus onto other people or surfaces in close proximity.
-It is widely known that influenza and other common respiratory viruses can be transmitted this way.
-However it seems likely from contract tracing data and SARS-CoV-2’s known properties that it is primarily spread through means of direct contact (touching a person or object that has active virus particles, then touching one’s own face).
+SUMMARY: It is possible to cough, sneeze, breathe, speak, sing, or sputter droplets into the air, and thus onto other people or surfaces in proximity.
+This occurs with influenza (not a virus of ‘airborne transmission’) and most other respiratory viruses.
+However it is likely based on contract tracing data and SARS-CoV-2’s known properties it is more often spread through direct contact (touching a person or object with virus, then touching one’s own face).

-Thus while occasional travel of viral particles through the air may lead to infection in some Covid-19 cases, SARS-CoV-2 droplets are mostly heavy and fall quickly to the floor.
-They generally do not remain airborne and are not small enough to travel deep in the lung.
-Moreover, most cases around the world have reliably identified an instance of physical interaction or extended close contact (conversing within 6 feet for >15 minutes) with a Covid-19-infected patient.
+Thus, while travel of particles through the air may lead to infection in some cases, SARS-CoV-2 droplets are mostly heavy and fall quickly.
+They generally do not remain airborne and are also not small enough to travel to deep lungs.
+Moreover, most Covid cases around the world have reliably identified an instance of physical interaction or extended close contact (conversing within 6 feet for >15 minutes) with a Covid-19-infected person.

 What Antiviral Therapies Show Promise For Managing The Covid-19 Pandemic?